Coding / Programming

 Here are some of my class demos and related examples

 Physical computing with the open source Arduino is fun!

 Some ideas on how to teach young students to build simple circuits on breadboards and program LEDs, buzzers and more using the Arduino IDE.

 Excellent language to learn in middle school.
 Used in my Computer Science elective for grades 7 and 8

 ScratchJr - yes you can start them before they can even read!
-A completely new design of Scratch for the very little kids that works on the iPad.
+A completely new design of Scratch for very little kids that works on tablets.
 The touchscreen generation can tap away and learn to be creative using code.
-Will be adding in my personal notes on this one very soon.

 Starlogo Nova : the next step from Scratch to create your own 3D games and simulations.
 Notes to lessons, bugs, extension activities are included here.